 When I first started traveling full-time back in 2018, buying a local SIM card was one of the first things I did in every new country, usually from an airport kiosk or the Alfamart or 7/Eleven closest to my hostel.

 eSIMs have gone from being expensive and niche to becoming one of the most practical tools for international travelers.
 I used to avoid them since they were more expensive than local SIMs.
-But, with more competition, prices have dropped, data speeds have improved, and plan options now range from regional bundles to unlimited global coverage.
+But, with more competition, prices have dropped, data speeds have improved, and package options now range from regional bundles to unlimited global coverage.

 In this guide, I’ll provide a fair and unbiased comparison of Holafly vs Airalo—two of the best travel eSIMs available at the moment.
 I’ve personally used and recommended both of these across destinations in Southeast Asia, Europe, and beyond and below I’ll explain which I continue to use where, and why.